alexjobe/fullstack-laptop-checkout/README.txt

 ---------------------------------------------- Electron Packager Instructions -----------------------------------------
 -----------------------------------------------------------------------------------------------------------------------

-Running this command in the production folder with Electron Packager will create 32-bit and 64-bit Windows
+Running this command in the backend folder with Electron Packager will create 32-bit and 64-bit Windows applications:
-applications:

-	electron-packager ../laptop-checkout-production laptop-checkout --platform=win32 --arch=all
+	electron-packager ../laptop-checkout-backend laptop-checkout --platform=win32 --arch=all

 Bear in mind that executables created with Electron Packager in this way are basically wrappers for a local Node.js web server.
 This is a good option if you do not intend to deploy the app on a permanent server, since the executable